vedderb/bldc/lispBM/README.md

 This event is sent when the input capture unit ends a period and the next pulse starts.
 Both the pulse width and the period are provided.

 **event-ble-rx** (Express exclusive)
-This event is sent when a client connected to the VESC writes a value to a characteristic or descriptor.
+This event is sent when a client connected to the Express writes a value to a characteristic or descriptor.
 Read the
 [BLE docs](https://github.com/vedderb/vesc_express/tree/main/main/ble#events)
 for details.

 **event-wifi-disconnect** (Express exclusive)
-This event is sent when the VESC disconnects from the currently connected network for any reason.
+This event is sent when the Express disconnects from the currently connected network for any reason.
 Read the
 [Wi-Fi docs](https://github.com/vedderb/vesc_express/tree/main/main/wifi#events)
 for details.